aws/iot-atlas/src/hugo/content/en-us/implementations/aws/command/command2/_index.md

 ### Device

 The _Device_ code focuses on connecting to _Broker_ and then subscribing to reserved shadow topics to receive commands & configuration changes.
-Upon receipt of a command, the _Device_ performs some local action and then publishes the outcome (success, failure) of the command back to the _Application_, which then can reconcile the command.The _Device_ will continue to receive and respond to configuration updates or commands or both until stopped.
+Upon receipt of a command, the _Device_ performs some local action and then publishes the outcome (success, failure) of the command back to the _Application_, which then can reconcile the command.
+The _Device_ will continue to receive and respond to configuration updates or commands or both until stopped.

 {{< tabs groupId="device-code">}}
 {{% tab name="device1" %}}